varshithchilagani/Event-Driven-Snowflake-Data-Pipeline/docs/how_to_run.md

 Once the pipeline runs successfully, the following results will be produced:

-✅ A Parquet file will be generated from the API response and uploaded to your AWS S3 bucket under news_data/
+✅ A Parquet file will be generated from the API response and uploaded to your AWS S3 bucket

 ✅ Snowpipe will detect the new file and ingest it into the news_data table in Snowflake